Moonlight Mask: The 1981 movie

 The tokusatsu movie Moonlight Mask (月光仮面), produced by Purumie International/Herald Enterprises and distributed by Nippon Herald Pictures, was released theatrically on March 14, 1981.
 Considered Japan's answer to the American box office fiasco, The Legend of the Lone Ranger (released the same year), this updated version of the Moonlight Mask legend also bombed at the Japanese box office.
 Daisuke Kuwahara (who, like Klinton Spilsbury, disappeared from doing films) played George Owara (Moonlight Mask's new alter-ego), and the rest of the cast made up of veteran action starlet Etsuko Shihomi, Daijiro Harada and Takayuki Godai, with none of the original characters turning up.
 The movie was directed and co-written by Yukihiro Sawada.

 The 1999 gag-anime series

 The gag-anime series We Know You, Moonlight Mask-kun! (ごぞんじ!月光仮面くん - Gozonji!
-Gekkô Kamen-kun), a very comical take on the famous masked hero, was produced by Tokyo Movie Shinsha, animated by Actas, and broadcast on TV Tokyo from October 3, 1999 to March 26, 2000, with a total of 25 episodes.
+Gekkô Kamen-kun), a very comical take on the famous masked hero, was produced by TMS-Kyokuichi, animated by Actas, and broadcast on TV Tokyo from October 3, 1999 to March 26, 2000, with a total of 25 episodes.
 The opening theme song is an updated version of the original theme song, and is sung by COA.

 Parodies

 Kekkō Kamen

-Controversial manga artist Go Nagai made a very raunchy parody of Moonlight Mask, titled Kekkō Kamen (けっこう仮面 - Kekkō Kamen, roughly translated as "Splendid Mask"), a pun on Gekkō Kamen (Moonlight Mask's Japanese name).
+Prolific manga artist Go Nagai made a very raunchy parody of Moonlight Mask, titled Kekkō Kamen (けっこう仮面 - Kekkō Kamen, roughly translated as "Splendid Mask"), a pun on Gekkō Kamen (Moonlight Mask's Japanese name).
 The manga depicts the adventures of a young superheroine who wears a red mask, scarf, an occasional cape, gloves, boots and nothing else.
 She has various weapons like nunchaku and a feather on her mask.